 We document several empirical regularities about the extracted signals.
-First, the informativeness of individual and common information are positively correlated, regardless of which measure of informativeness we use.
-Individual signals are for most agents more informative than the public signals, in the sense that the individual signals account for more of the observed belief revisions and are perceived to be more precise.
+First, individual signals are for most agents more informative than the public signals, in the sense that the individual signals account for more of the observed belief revisions and are perceived to be more precise.
 This is true in spite of the fact that the procedure used to extract the common signal maximizes the importance of the common signals.
 While the average informativeness of individual signals is higher than that of the common signal, there is substantial cross-sectional heterogeneity.
-The fraction of forecasters that observe individual signals that are more informative than the common signal ranges from 0.4 - 0.9, depending on variable and measure of informativeness.
-For all variables and measures except the precision measure for signals about unemployment, the common signals are less informative than the individual signals for a majority of forecasters.
+The fraction of forecasters that observe individual signals that are more informativeness.
+For all variables and measures, except the precision measure for signals about unemployment and GDP growth, the common signals are less informative than the individual signals for a majority of forecasters.
+Again, this is so in spite of the procedure maximizing the informativeness of the common signal.

 For some macro variables, the outcomes of the underlying variable that is being forecast covary with the informativeness of the signals.
-For example, high inflation tends to be associated with more informative common signals about inflation.
-Volatile inflation tends to be associated with both individual and common signals becoming more precise.
-This is consistent with theories of agents rationally choosing how much attention to pay to inflation, as analyzed in Pfauti (2023) and discussed by Federal Reserve chair Jerome Powell in a recent speech.3 High levels of unemployment tend to be associated with more precise individual and common signals.
+For example, volatile inflation tends to be associated with both individual and common signals becoming more precise.
+This is consistent with theories of agents rationally choosing how much attention to pay to inflation, as analyzed in Pfauti (2023) and discussed by Federal Reserve chair Jerome Powell in a recent speech.
+High levels of unemployment tend to be associated with more precise individual and common signals.
 Interestingly, when unemployment is increasing, both individual and common signals about unemployment tend to be less precise.
 One possible interpretation of this result is that in a recession, when unemployment increases rapidly, there is an increased uncertainty about how high unemployment will go before it peaks.

-Our measures of signal informativeness of both the individual and common signals are positively correlated with the Philadelphia Fed's Anxious Index, which measures forecasters' subjective probability of a recession, as well as with the VIX index from the Chicago Board Options Exchange.
-This finding suggests that in times of either increased probability of a recession, or when there is a high level of perceived uncertainty about the stock market, the incentives to acquire information by the survey participants may be particularly strong.
-This finding is thus consistent with the mechanisms explored in Song and Stern (2020), Flynn and Sastry (2022) and Chiang (2022), who all argue that firms have a stronger incentive to acquire information in bad times.
+Signal informativeness are almost uniformly positively correlated with the Philadelphia Fed's Anxious Index, which describes forecasters' subjective probability of a recession.
+Perhaps unsurprisingly, this is most significantly so for the common signals about unemployment and GDP growth.
+A similar pattern holds for the correlations between the measures of signal informativeness and the VIX index from the Chicago Board Options Exchange, with the addition that the correlation between informativeness of the individual signals and CPI inflation is stronger for the VIX than for the Anxious Index.
+These findings suggest that in times of either increased probability of a recession, or when there is a high level of perceived uncertainty about the stock market, the incentives to acquire information by the survey participants may be particularly strong.
+The latter is consistent with the mechanisms explored in Song and Stern (2020), Flynn and Sastry (2022) and Chiang (2022), who all argue that firms have a stronger incentive to acquire information in bad times.
 Flynn and Sastry (2022) further argue that this fact can explain why we observe asymmetric business cycles with state-dependent dynamics.
 The evidence here is also consistent with the empirical findings in Song and Stern (2020) and Flynn and Sastry (2022) who both use a text-based approach to measure firms' attention to macroeconomic variables and find it to be counter-cyclical.